BioDynaMo/biodynamo/doc/user_guide/event.md

   -event
 ---

-If a new simulation object (e.g. Cell) is created during a simulation we denote it as an Event.
+If a new agent (e.g. Cell) is created during a simulation we denote it as an Event.

 An example is cell division: A mother cell splits into two daughter cells.
 By